olgabalsa/KOBEsim/README.md

 # KOBEsim

-Bayesian algorithm to increase the efficiency in RV surveys.
-Given a hypothesis of a planet orbiting at a particular period, the algorithm finds the **optimum next observing date** considering the survey's schedule.
-KOBEsim uses a weighted Bayes factor as metric to find a trade-off between the number of observations and the timespan required to detect the hypothetical planet (O. Balsalobre-Ruza et al., submitted).
+This is a Bayesian scheduler in Python for RV surveys.
+Once there is an emerging signal in your measurements, KOBEsim finds the optimum next observing date to maximize the efficiency confirming or discarding that periodicity (O. Balsalobre-Ruza et al., submitted).